dhsolver/laravel-api/docs/AccessPoints.md

 ## Access Points and Routing

 The API is broken off into 3 different sections: Admin, CMS and Mobile.
-Routes are separated accordingly, and broken into their correspodning files in the /routes/ directory.
+Routes are separated accordingly, and broken into their corresponding files in the /routes/ directory.

 Each API has it's own prefix like this:
 ```